1. Home

 Standard Processing

-Under normal circumstances, China visa applications submitted through BLS Dubai take 4 to 7 working days to process from the date of submission.
+Under normal circumstances, China visa applications submitted through CVASC Dubai take 4 to 7 working days to process from the date of submission.
 This does not include weekends (Friday–Saturday in the UAE) or Chinese public holidays, which can extend timelines significantly during periods like Chinese New Year (January/February) and Golden Week (October).

 Express Processing

-Express processing (2–3 working days) is available for an additional fee, but is not guaranteed and depends on current workload at the consulate.
+Express processing (2–3 working days) is available for an additional service fee, but is not guaranteed and depends on current workload at the consulate.
 Same-day or next-day processing is generally not available for China visas from Dubai.

 Recommended Lead Time